apache/iotdb/docs/UserGuide/QuickStart/QuickStart.md

 Total timeseries number = 1
 ```

-Insert timeseries data is the basic operation of IoTDB, you can use ‘INSERT’ command to finish this.
+Next, we used INSERT command to insert timeseriesdata into the root.ln.wf01.wt01.status.
 Before insert you should assign the timestamp and the suffix path name:

 ```
 IoTDB> INSERT INTO root.ln.wf01.wt01(timestamp,status) values(100,true);